Malticoder/terraform-practice-codes/README.md

    echo $TF_VAR_instance_type
    if i want this instance type value so command is - terraform plan -var="instance_type=m5.large" Data type refers to the type of value .
+   Data Sources allow terraform to use and fetch informantion defined outside the terraform. terraform fmt command format terraform configuration files content so that it matches the canoical format and style.
+   Recreating the resource : terraform apply -replace="aws_instance.myec2" Terraform graph refers to the visual representation of the dependency relationship b/w resources that you are defined in terrform configuartion. for_each is used to create and manage multiple instance of resource, based on the items in a map or set of strings.